traejiik/Battleships/README.md

-# template-repo
+# Battleships

-a template repo for web projects
+A web project, buiding the game Battleship
+Backend work was built using TDD.